 He added: “Telefonica's objective is to drive HTML5 adoption across the industry.
 For the first time the capabilities of HTML5 and the open Web have been fully leveraged to create an entirely new mobile platform."

 Mozilla has also partnered with processor manufacturer Qualcomm to build hardware, alongside Deutsche Telekom expressing interest in its Boot to Gecko OS project, which will create an open web platform based on Firefox.

-- » What are the obstacles developers face with enterprise mobile apps?
+- » Where is the Shazam for enterprise mobile apps?